OliverLSanz/loopstrument/README.md

 Use the 5 top buttons in the left split to change between the first 5 tracks in bitwig.
 The leds will tell which track is currently engaged.

+## Use Clips

+The three rows bellow the track row are the clip launchers.

+- Launch an empty clip with that track enabled to start recording (red light will turn on).

+- Press again to stop recording (white light will indicate that the clip has content).

+- Press any clip with content to launch it.

+- Press again to stop it.

+- Only one clip from each track can play at the same time.

+- Long press on a clip to delete it.